roderickmackenzie/matlab_robot_buggy/WS2/worksheet.md

 See it’s just like MATLAB. :)

-Exercises a-e are just warm up exercises, the will not go into your work book.
+Exercises a-e are just warm up exercises, the will not go into your uploaded zip folder.

 **Step 1.3:** Scripts in Octave, just as in MATLAB, you can make scripts in Octave.
 To make a new script, click file→New→New script.
 You will see a script appear on the right hand side of the screen.
 A new menu has appeared looking like figure 1.2.